Titan Plus Core Mattress Review (2025)

 Response is akin to bounce, referring to how quickly a bed springs back when you move around on the surface.
 We test response by judging how easy it is to switch between each sleeping position.

-Cait was especially impressed by how seamless it felt on the Titan Plus’ surface.
-She said, “The mattress essentially turns into a springboard when you need to move around—you can push off and use that momentum to get in and out of the bed or into any sleep position almost instantly.”
-It earned a 5/5 in this category, a sign it should be a good mattress for sex and any sleepers who toss and turn.
+Our tester was especially impressed by how seamless it felt on the Titan Plus Core’s surface.
+She said, “Switching positions on this mattress was effortless.
+Its firmer feel kept me from sinking too deeply, so I never felt stuck or restricted by the foam layers.”
+It earned a 5/5 in this category, a sign that it should be a good mattress for sex and any sleepers who toss and turn.

 Sinkage: Moderate

-Sinkage sounds like a bad thing, but if you’re looking for your bed to comfortably swaddle you, you might be looking for a bed with better sinkage.
-We measure sinkage by putting a weighted medicine ball on the mattress and measuring how far the bed dips.
-For the Titan Plus, we recorded a sinkage depth of 2.75 inches.
+Sinkage may sound like a bad aspect for a mattress, but if you enjoy a bed that swaddles you, one with comfortable sinkage will be in your pro column.
+We measure sinkage by putting a kettlebell on the mattress and measuring how far the bed dips.
+For the Titan Plus Core, we recorded a sinkage depth of 2.9 inches.
 This is a bit below the average of all the beds we’ve tested (3.25 inches), but still considered moderate sinkage.
-However, most of our testers said that the Titan Plus had a more on-top feel, so don’t expect to feel cradled by this bed.
+However, most of our testers said that the Titan Plus Core had a more on-top feel, so don’t expect to feel cradled by this bed.

 Bounce: High

-To measure a bed’s bounce, we actually drop a ball onto the bed’s surface from a few feet in the air and record how high it bounces back.
-For the Titan Plus, we recorded a height of 21 inches.
+To measure a bed’s bounce, we actually drop a ball onto the bed’s surface from six feet in the air and record how high it bounces back.
+For the Titan Plus Core, we recorded a height of 32 inches.
 This is extremely springy when compared to the average of 15.9 inches.
 Safe to say, this bed definitely brings the bounce, which should benefit combination sleepers and sexually active folks looking for a sleep surface that’s conducive to easy movement.

 Noise